astronomer/airflow-guides/guides/soda_guide.md

 [Soda Core](https://www.soda.io/core) is an open source framework for data quality checks using the SodaCL interface to run checks defined in a YAML file.

-Reasons to use Soda Core are:
+Soda Core lets you:

-- Lets you define checks as YAML configuration with many predefined metrics available.
+- Define checks as YAML configuration with many predefined metrics available.
-- If there is no metric available for your use case you can provide any SQL query within the YAML file and check against its returned value.
+- Provide any SQL query within the YAML file and check against its returned value, if no predefined metrics fit your use case.
-- Easy to set up a large amount of data quality checks.
+- Easily set up a large amount of data quality checks.
-- Integrates with commonly used data engineering tools such as Airflow, Apache Spark, PostgreSQL, Snowflake [and more](https://www.soda.io/integrations).
+- Integrate data quality checks with commonly used data engineering tools such as Airflow, Apache Spark, PostgreSQL, Snowflake [and more](https://www.soda.io/integrations).

 > **Note**: For a general overview on how to approach data quality and of different tools available to run data quality checks using Airflow see the 'Data Quality and Airflow' guide.